 This is a great way to extend your learning and connect the text to other materials.
 Students can either highlight text and link that out to other resources, or they can insert a link at the end of a paragraph or in a comment field.
 The hyperlink tool can usually be accessed through an “Insert” menu at the top, through a chain link icon on the toolbar, or by right-clicking on the highlighted text.

 Online programs like word processors offer the convenience of built-in virtual dictionaries.
 By accessing the dictionary tool inside these programs, students can quickly and conveniently view definitions for words that are unfamiliar to them.
 By highlighting a word and clicking on the dictionary, students get instant access to definitions.
-This easy access makes it more likely that students will use a dictionary and define words that are new to them.
+For academic language learners, the use of a thesaurus is a way to scaffold unfamiliar words as dictionary definitions for unfamiliar words often include even more unfamiliar words.
+This easy access makes it more likely that students will use a dictionary, or thesaurus, and define words that are new to them.

 Insert an Outline or Table of Contents